Yá’át’ééh. Mark Charles yinishyé. Tsin bikee dine’é nishłí. Dóó

 - Doctrine of Discovery – Fresno, California

 - Being Native American in the United States

 A hogan is the traditional Navajo home.
 While it symbolizes the historical and cultural dwellings of my people, it also reflects the daily life for many Navajos today.
-While the Navajo Nation is the largest US reservation and is home to about 180,000 Navajos, it is one of the least developed areas of the United States.
+The Navajo Nation is the largest US reservation and is home to about 180,000 Navajos, yet it is one of the least developed areas of the United States.
 Lack of running water, electricity, and many common amenities is typical for many Navajo homes today.